getparthenon/export-bundle/readme.md

 }
 ```

+## Documentation

+You can find the full documentation in [Parthenon Docs for Export](https://getparthenon.com/docs/next/export/overview)

+## Export Engines

 ### Direct Download

 This is where the export is generated within the HTTP request and a download file is provided.